SyFlores/pandas-challenge/README.md

 # pandas-challenge

+## Conclusions
+- The focus on audience should largely be on 20 to 24 year old players as they not only make up ~45% of the player base, they account for a substantial proportion of spending ($1,114.06).
+- While there are a number of users with consistent spending habits, there exist no individual 'whale' users.
+- 'The Final Critic' and 'Oathbreaker, Last Hope of the Breaking Storm' should be pushed more heavily as they are conisistent buys with high purchase totals.
+This may be reflective of their in-game niche as affordable and useful items.

 We will be creating Python scripts using the Pandas module in Jupyter Notebooks to do the following:

 ---